Highlights from the Ratings and Financial Report for Invitation Homes Inc. (INVH)

 INVH’s Market Performance

-INVH stocks went down by -0.25% for the week, with a monthly drop of -6.88% and a quarterly performance of -6.03%, while its annual performance rate touched -6.51%.
-The volatility ratio for the week stands at 4.12% while the volatility levels for the past 30 days are set at 2.66% for Invitation Homes Inc..
-The simple moving average for the period of the last 20 days is -2.53% for INVH stocks with a simple moving average of 1.32% for the last 200 days.
+INVH stocks went up by 0.69% for the week, with a monthly jump of 2.53% and a quarterly performance of -1.45%, while its annual performance rate touched -2.77%.
+The volatility ratio for the week stands at 4.74% while the volatility levels for the past 30 days are set at 2.79% for Invitation Homes Inc..
+The simple moving average for the period of the last 20 days is 3.43% for INVH stocks with a simple moving average of 7.36% for the last 200 days.

 Analysts’ Opinion of INVH